determined-ai/determined/docs/release-notes/deprecate-apex.rst

 **Deprecated Features**

--  API: ``PyTorchTrial`` support for mixed precision using ``NVIDIA/apex`` library is deprecated and will be removed in a future version.
-We recommend users to migrate to Torch Automatic Mixed Precision (``torch.cuda.amp``).
-For more, refer to the `examples
+-  API: Support for mixed precision in ``PyTorchTrial`` using the ``NVIDIA/apex`` library is deprecated and will be removed in a future version of Determined.
+Users should transition to Torch Automatic Mixed Precision (``torch.cuda.amp``).
+For examples, refer to the `examples
    <https://github.com/determined-ai/determined/tree/0.23.4/harness/tests/experiment/fixtures/pytorch_amp>`_.

--  Images: Environment images will also no longer include ``NVIDIA/apex`` package in a future version.
-User may install this package from the official repository instead.
+-  Images: Likewise, environment images will no longer include the ``NVIDIA/apex`` package in a future version of Determined.
+If needed, users can install it from the official repository.